coldnebo/data_hut/README.md

 A small, portable data warehouse for Ruby for analytics on anything!

-This hasn't been optimized yet, but has the basic features for small one-off analytics like parsing error logs and such.
+DataHut has basic features for small one-off analytics like parsing error logs and such.
+Like its bigger cousin (the Data Warehouse) it has support for *extract*, *transform* and *load* processes (ETL).
+Unlike its bigger cousin it is simple to setup and use for simple projects.

+*Extract* your data from anywhere, *transform* it however you like and *analyze* it for insights!

 ## Installation